davidpots/davidpots.github.io/_posts/2017-07-01-guitar-lesson-they-cant-see-michael-tyler.md

 ## Main progression

 Pretty much the entire song uses this riff.
-You're on each of these chords for a single measure (4 counts!), but what makes things interesting is
+You're on each of these chords for a single measure (basically 4 counts), but what makes things interesting is how you're only plucking 3 of the stirngs for each chord.

     E –|–––––––––––––––|––––––––(4)––––|–––––––––––––––|––––––––––(0)––|–
     B –|–––––––––––––––|––5––––––––––––|––2––0–––––––––|––0––––––––––––|–